RavensbourneWebMedia/UX-design/sessions/02/README.md

 To validate your initial idea and *persevere / pivot / kill*...

-Armed with your concept one-pager, **go to the Maritime Museum** and interview at least three visitors who roughly fit within your target audience (the more the better).
+Armed with your concept one-pager, **go to the Maritime Museum** and interview at least three visitors (the more the better).

 Start with **open questions**, get them to talk about themselves and **their experience** at the museum.